SomeOddCodeGuy/WilmerAI/README.md

 1) Update the endpoints for your user under Public/Configs/Endpoints.
 The example characters are sorted into folders for each.
 The user's endpoint folder is specified at the bottom of their user.json file.
 You will want to fill in every endpoint appropriately for the LLMs you are using.
-You can find some example endpoints under the examples folder.
+You can find some example endpoints under the `_example-endpoints` folder.
     1) **NOTE** Currently, there is best support for standard openai chat completions and v1 completions endpoints, and recently KoboldCpp's generate endpoint was added to the mix, since that is the author's favorite to use.
 If you use